rigwild/discord-self-bot-console/README.md

 # Discord self-bot console

 A simple Discord Self-bot using console.
 Intended for quick scripts runnable directly from the devtools.
+Can also be [used with Node.js](https://github.com/rigwild/discord-self-bot-console/discussions/4#discussioncomment-1438231) for quick simple scripts!

 # Disclaimer